Paula MacArthur

 Assembly, The Old Gym, Rye Creative Centre, New Road, Rye East Sussex TN31 7LS

-At Cross Purposes, book and touring exhibition curated by Dr Frances Woodley, Elysium Gallery, Swansea
+2023 At Cross Purposes, book and touring exhibition curated by Dr Frances Woodley, Aberystwyth University Museum Gallery, Oriel Ynys Môn, Anglesey,

 The London Group Open 2023, Copeland Gallery, London